epinio/epinio/docs/configuration.md

 <img src="./docs/epinio.png" width="50%" height="50%">

-The Epinio command line client uses a configuration file to store information which has to persist across invokations.
+The Epinio command line client uses a configuration file to store information which has to persist across invocations.
 This document discusses various aspects around this.

 ## Table Of Contents